-Senior bankers don't give their A Level grades on their CVs.
+A few years into a banking job your A Level grades won't matter.
+After two years or so, headhunters say bankers stop mentioning A levels on their CVS.
 Once you're a managing director at J.P.
 Morgan or a partner at Goldman Sachs, who cares what you achieved at A Level?
-Hence, we're told that Michael Sherwood, the co-head of Goldman Sachs in Europe, sat his A Levels prematurely at 16, but we don't know what he scored.
+We know that Michael Sherwood, the former head of Goldman Sachs in Europe, sat his A Levels prematurely at 16, but we don't know what he scored.

-As we said at the start, there are very occasional exceptions to the A Level rule in banking.
-For example, Joanne Harford, a Goldman partner and global head of technology for the 'Federation' (Goldman's back office functions), didn't do A levels at all, but studied a more vocational BTEC and HND before going on to do a PhD in computer science at University College London.
+There are occasional exceptions to the A Level rule in banking.
+For example, Joanne Hannaford, the EMEA head of technology at Goldman Sachs, didn't do A levels at all, but studied a more vocational BTEC and HND before going on to do a PhD in computer science at University College London.